 Changing the payment (due to cancellation or price reduction via, for example, credit notes) can lead to changes in the amounts of VAT to be paid and claimed.
 The same applies to any lump sum settlement payments or compensation payments.
 It is important that you identify the VAT consequences carefully in order to prevent VAT risks.

-For VAT, there is also the possibility of temporarily deferring payment of tax until 30 June 2021 (was 31 March 2021) at the latest.
-No later than 1 October 2021 (was 1 July 2021), except in special situations, a start must be made on repaying the tax debt accrued through the special deferral in a maximum of 36 equal monthly installments.
+For VAT, there is also the possibility of temporarily deferring payment of tax until 1 July 2021 at the latest.
+No later than 1 October 2022 (was 1 October 2021), except in special situations, a start must be made on repaying the tax debt accrued through the special deferral in a maximum of 60 equal monthly installments.

 To structurally improve your liquidity position for VAT in particular, you can consider adjusting the VAT return period to monthly or quarterly depending on whether there is a position to be claimed or paid, optimising the timing of sending invoices and submitting refund requests for already paid VAT included in irrecoverable debtors.